resampled/rooms/readme.md

+**rooms** is a Django web application for easy chatrooms.
+Significantly, user accounts are not required to join a room, while preserving  authenticity and moderation. - managed through the "namekey" system.

-Warning: This software is in *very* early alpha.
-Vital components are missing.
-At this stage, don't bother with this one.
-My apologies...
+*Warning: This software is in alpha.
+Certain components are missing.*

-### But if you want to deploy this, anyway...
+## Features

+## Deployment
 So far there are no human-friendly setup scripts or tutorials.
 Only those with patience and Django experience should proceed.

-All required dependencies are listed in `requirements.txt`.

 Please review the file `rooms/settings.py` and fill out your .env files accordingly.
 Feel free to change some of the settings to suit your deployment, especially those marked with the comment `# [change-me]`.

+All required dependencies are listed in `requirements.txt`.

 Our settings assume HTTP for DEBUG=True, and HTTPS w/ HSTS for DEBUG=False.